Zuehlke/training-angular2/Exercises/Exercise 5/README.md

 1. Call the `subscribe()` method to return to the expense overview or call the `handleError()` method to provide an error message to the user.
 1. Surround the existing button in the detail view with a button-group.
 1. Add a second button to the group.
 Mark this button as the primary button and change the icon to the save icon.
 Set the caption to "Create Expense".
-1. Use the `createExpense(expense: Expense)` method as a click handler for the newly created button.
+1. Use the `createExpense()` method as a click handler for the newly created button.

 #### 4. Create a navigation button ####

-1. Create a route in the `expense.routing.ts` labelled /expenses/add that navigates to the `ExpenseAddCompnent`.
+1. Create a new route in the `expense.routing.ts` that navigates to the `ExpenseAddCompnent`.
 1. Add a new button in the panel footer of the `expense-overview.component.html` that routes to the `ExpenseAddComponent`.